JoeKnittel/joeknittel.github.io/_posts/2021-07-07-AI-in-Actuarial-Science-Part-I-Overview-and-Common-Approaches.md

 <b>Logistic Model</b> (<a href = "https://www.nuffield.ox.ac.uk/users/cox/cox48.pdf" target = "_blank">1958</a>)

 This model is frequently used for binary classification tasks.
-The linear combination of predictor variables, instead of being used directly, is now mapped to a probability by way of a logit link function:
+The linear combination of predictor variables, instead of being applied directly, is now mapped to a probability by way of a logit link function:

 $\log\left(\frac{p}{1-p}\right) = \beta_0 + \sum\limits_{j=1}^{p} \beta_j x_{ij} + \epsilon_i$

-The probability $p$ can then be used to classify the target as $\text{TRUE}$ or $\text{FALSE}$ based on whether or not it is above the threshold value (e.g., $p = 0.8 \rightarrow \text{TRUE}$).
+The probability $p$ can then be utilized to classify the target as $\text{TRUE}$ or $\text{FALSE}$ based on whether or not it is above the threshold value (e.g., $p = 0.8 \rightarrow \text{TRUE}$).

 *Example*: